PMCOE

 ← Back to Resources

-June 10, 2024 · 4 min read · Kim Dickens
+June 10, 2024 · 3 min read

+Sharpening emotional intelligence is a skill that shapes how project leaders connect with their teams.
 Emotional Intelligence, otherwise known as EQ, was formally coined by psychology professors Mayer and Salovey in 1990.
-The term is defined as the “ability to perceive and express emotion, assimilate emotion and thought, understand and reason with emotion, and regulate emotion in…
+The term is defined as the "ability to perceive and express emotion, assimilate emotion and thought, understand and reason with emotion, and regulate emotion in the self and others" (Mayer & Savoy, 2007; McCleskey, 2012).
+Simply put, EQ shows how well you identify and manage your own emotions and the emotions of others.

 Margaret Andrews, an instructor of Emotional Intelligence in Leadership at Harvard University, has also outlined steps to improve emotional intelligence.